 Duo Access Gateway combined with Remembered Devices allows you to minimize additional two-factor authentication prompts after primary SSO.
 Using the robust Policy & Control engine, you can create policies tailored to your SAML applications allowing for SSO between certain applications while still requiring that more sensitive applications prompt the user for two-factor authentication again.

-The Duo Beyond, Duo Access, and Duo MFA plans include Duo Access Gateway.
+The Duo Premier, Duo Advantage, and Duo Essentials plans include Duo Access Gateway.

 Before you can configure the Duo Access Gateway with Remembered Devices you must complete the following prerequisites: